mraniki/tt/README.md

 # Telegram Trader

 Deploy it via docker.
-Built based with v20 of python telegram bot.
+Built with v20 of python telegram bot.

 ENV Variables: